tsvikas/code-or-die/README.md

 - all historical destination tuning parameters for this system's beam motivator
 - all tuning parameters for beam transits originating from this outpost (**TODO:** include this or not? these are historical tuning parameters and may be not be up-to-date)
 - IDs and names of all immediately adjacent systems, including FTL transit time
-- IDs and names of all beam destinations (**TODO:** include this or not? include transit history, too? how many ships transitted and at what time?)
+- IDs and names of all beam destinations (**TODO:** include this or not? include transit history, too? how many ships transmitted and at what time?)

 `http GET systems/names/`
 GET all convenience names for all systems.